Creamy Garlic Mashed Potatoes

 - Use full fat butter, cream and milk

-- Freshly ground pepper
+- Season with freshly ground pepper

-- Minced onions
+- Minced onions for a lovely sharpness

-- Veg Gravy with Mushrooms
+Vegetarian Gravy with Mushrooms

-- Spinach Mushroom Stuffed Chicken
+Spinach Mushroom Stuffed Chicken Breast

-- Caramelized Onion Rosemary Chicken Thighs
+Caramelized Onion Rosemary Chicken Thighs

 Watch how to make Garlic Mashed Potatoes Recipe Video